Trenton International Speedway, 23 Apr 1972

 - McLaren M16A (Gordon Johncock): McLaren Cars at the 1971 Indy 500 for Peter Revson (#86) and qualified on pole at the Indy 500, finishing second.
 Probably the #86 car used by Gordon Johncock at Trenton 1972 and the #86 entry that did not arrive at the Indy 500.
 Then sold to Lindsey Hopkins for Roger McCluskey for the rest of 1972 as the #14 American Marine entry, winning at Ontario.
 Retained for 1973 as the #3 Hopkins Buick entry and used by McCluskey at Indy and Pocono, before settlig on his newer M16B thereafter.
 The older M16 was then unused and had been stripped down to a bare monocoque by the time it was sold to John Martin in mid-1975.
 He used the tub to rebuild the M16B that he had crashed at Milwaukee in June 1975, and the resulting car used the chassis plate and identity of the M16B.

 - Eagle 70 (Wally Dallenbach): For 1972, Lindsey Hopkins added a 1970 Eagle to his already crowded stable for Wally Dallenbach to drive as the #10 entry.
 The origins of the Eagle are presently unknown but it could be the redundant ex-Gurney AAR car or the unwanted Gordy Johncock car.
 Dallenbach drove it in the opening races of the season but was bumped at the Indy 500.
 He then joined the STP team to replace the injured Art Pollard and Hopkins recruited Lee Kunzman to take over the #10 Eagle.
 A 1972 Eagle replaced the 1970 car at some point, but a photograph shows Kunzman drove the older car at Texas World Speedway in April 1973, so exactly where Kunzman raced this car instead of the new '72 Eagle is not clear, and photographs are needed to completely resolve this.
 Photographs indicate that this was the 1970 Eagle acquired by Patrick Santello (Syracuse, NY) for 1975.
 His mechanic Willie Davis fitted it with one of Richard Moser's DOHC Chevrolet V8 engines, but the car did not race until near the end of the season, when Larry Dickson raced the #65 City of Syracuse Spl at Phoenix in November 1975.
 Retained by Santello for the 1976 season as a backup to a newer 1972 Eagle, and raced by Dickson, Lee Kunzman and Jerry Karl.
-Subsequent history unknown but very likely to be the 1970 Eagle owned by Tom Hollfelder, which is reported to be chassis 806.
-He ran the Eagle in a VARA historic event Willow Springs in October 1995, where it wore number #48 and its nose and water pipes were in 1970 works form, but it had 1972-style front and rear wings.
+Subsequent history unknown but this is likely to be the car advertised by Ron Cameron (San Diego, CA) in March 1991, when it was identified as "VIN: AAR-805" and "USAC: R71-10".
+The car was then dark blue with a white stripe and fitted with a Chevrolet V8 engine.
+Its nose and water pipes were in 1970 works form, but it had 1972-style front and rear wings.
+A year later, it was for sale by G & G Motorsports Ltd (Indianapolis, IN) who described it as the car Gurney drove to third place in the 1970 Indy 500.
+It was next seen Tom Hollfelder drove it in a VARA historic event at Willow Springs in October 1995, where it was still dark blue with a white stripe but now wore number #48.
 Hollfelder also ran the car at Road America in 2009.
 Steve Zautke and Jacques Dresang have examined the car and observed Santello era paintwork showing through the more recent dark blue.
-It also has a Chevrolet small block engine, as it did when Santello owned it.
+It still has a Chevrolet small block engine, as it did when Santello owned it.

 - Eagle 70/71 (Mike Hiss): At the Tony Bettenhausen 200 at Milwaukee in August 1971, Bobby Unser drove an updated 1970 Eagle for the AAR team, in place of his usual 1971 car.
 This car had a new single fuel filler on the side, the same style as the twin fuel fillers used on the 1971 Eagle.
 The car had the same McLaren-style rear wing and front wings used on Unser's 1971 Eagle at Michigan.
 The mirrors on the car were the same as Unser's early season car, hinting that it was the same car, updated.
 However, a press report in 1972 suggested that Savage's late-season car was the car Jim Malloy had raced at the 1971 Indy 500, which would make it AAR's other 1970 Eagle.
 Its identity is not yet resolved.
 Unser took pole at Milwaukee and won in this revised car, and it was then assigned to Swede Savage for his return to the AAR team at the California 500 at Ontario.
 Savage used this car in three races, but did not finish any of them.
 This car was then sold to Mary & Tom Page, and entered by their Page Racing for Mike Hiss through the 1972 season.
 It became the #60 entry at the Indy 500 when STP bought a share in the car.
 In early 1973, Bob Criss was killed while testing the Page Racing Eagle prior to Phoenix.
 Reports suggest that the car was comprehensively destroyed in the accident.